-Legislation was enacted in May 2013 requiring public employees and officials of local public pension plans, including volunteer fire relief associations, to report evidence of theft or misuse of public funds.
+Public employees and officials of local public pension plans, including volunteer fire relief associations, are required by law to report evidence of theft or misuse of public funds.
 Members and trustees of volunteer fire relief associations are considered to be public employees or officials in this context.
-Local public pension plan members and trustees now have the same requirement to report as local government employees and local officials.

-Under the new law, whenever a member or trustee of a local public pension plan discovers evidence of theft, embezzlement, unlawful use of public funds or property, or misuse of public funds, the member or trustee must promptly report to law enforcement and promptly report in writing to the Office of the State Auditor a detailed description of the alleged incident or incidents.
+Whenever a member or trustee of a local public pension plan discovers evidence of theft, embezzlement, unlawful use of public funds or property or misuse of public funds, the member or trustee must promptly report to law enforcement and promptly report in writing to the Office of the State Auditor (OSA) a detailed description of the alleged incident or incidents.
 "Prompt" reporting means that the OSA should be contacted when the evidence is first discovered.
 The report may include information that is classified as not public data.